Radio Free Europe (song)

+Amid news that the Radio Free Europe/Radio Liberty organization was to have its funding cut by President Donald Trump's administration, the band released a remixed version of the song with proceeds going to RFE/RL.

 Origin and original recording

 R.E.M. formed in Athens, Georgia, in 1980.
 The band quickly established itself in the local scene.
 Over the course of 1980 the band refined its songwriting skills, helped by its frequent gigs at local venues.
 One of the group's newer compositions was "Radio Free Europe".
-The other members of the band were reportedly awestruck when they heard the lyrics and melodies singer Michael Stipe had written for the song.
+The song originated from an improvisation by Mike Mills on an unplugged electric guitar at Chapter 3 Records store, on East Broad Street in Athens.
+The tune was then embellished by Peter Buck.
+Mills explained, "I wrote the verse and B section late one night while sitting alone downstairs in an Athens record store, while a party was going on upstairs.
+Peter wrote the chorus and bridge, and Michael Stipe supplied the melody and lyrics."
+The other members of the band were reportedly awestruck when they heard the lyrics and vocals singer Stipe had come up with.
 By May 1981 the band added "Radio Free Europe" to its setlist.
+Rolling Stone describes the Hib-Tone recording as "a raw, fast version" which was rerecorded for Murmur "with a richer melody and tighter rhythm — 'like Motown,' Buck recalled."
+Stipe mumbled his lyrics because he hadn't finished writing them when it was time to record."